deepu105/spring-io/README.md

 ```

 Run the following command (in the `store` directory) to import this file.
-Running this command will generate backend for entities and Junit integration tests.
+Running this command will generate server-side code for entities and Junit integration tests.

 ```bash
 yo jhipster:import-jdl ./jhipster-jdl.jh